PaulMeehlSchool/PaulMeehlSchool.github.io/_workshops/2025-08-14-preregistration.md

 This workshop will be held <ins>**on-site only**</ins> at Eindhoven University of Technology on **February 19, 2026**.
 Details will be provided to all attendees over email after registration for the workshop.

-Workshops start from 9:30 to 16:30 with a lunch break from 12:30 to 13:30.
-Lunch will not be provided but can be purchased at the university canteen or the on-campus supermarket.
+Workshops start from 9:30 to 16:30 with a lunch break from 12:30 to 13:30. **Lunch will be provided, courtesy of the Open Science Community of Eindhoven.**
 <br>

 ### Registration